 - Enjoy classic French fare at the Côte Ouest Bistro

 The Marina District and Cow Hollow are where to stay in San Francisco if you want to be in between nature and the city.
-The Presidio is full of a ton of wonderful nature trails, but you’re still surrounded by San Francisco’s hottest neighborhoods like Russian Hill and Pacific Heights.
+The Presidio is full of wonderful nature trails, but you’re still surrounded by San Francisco’s hottest neighborhoods like Russian Hill and Pacific Heights.
 Here are some of the best hotels in the area:

 - Best Budget Hotel in the Marina District & Cow Hollow – Buena Vista Motor Inn – This budget hotel offers a great bang for your buck when it comes to location and (rare) free parking on-site.